Basil Lythgoe: Honours

 Lythgoe was elected Fellow of the Royal Society (FRS) in 1958.
 He also was appointed to the Tilden Lectureship of the Chemical Society in 1958, received the Synthetic Organic Chemistry Award of the Chemical Society and the Simonsen Lectureship of the Chemical Society in 1978 and the Chemical Society Award for Organic Synthesis in 1979.

 Family

 The engagement of Basil Lythgoe and the mathematician Kathleen (Kate) Cameron Hallum was announced in April 1946.
 They had met at Manchester and were married on 29 June.
-They had two sons: John Cameron (1948) and Andrew Hallum (1950).
-John graduated in electrical and electronic engineering at the University of Birmingham and Andrew in materials science at the University of Liverpool.
-Both followed industrial careers and were to marry and have families.
+They had two sons.

 Kate died in Leeds on 10 July 2003.
 Basil Lythgoe developed dementia in later life.
 He died on 18 April 2009 at a nursing home in Wychbold.